 “The most important thing for an average phone owner is to have a high-quality connection with a decent speed,” Baert said.
 “In the end, it’s not about the technology, but the service being delivered.
 For many … users this can be achieved with 4G LTE.
 More high-end users will require the higher speeds and lower latency that 5G can bring.”

-The future of 5G may be driverless cars, wireless VR gaming, remote control robots, and many other applications for the technology that will doubtlessly emerge, but it’s going to take time for 5G to offer tangible benefits for most people.
+The future of 5G may be driverless cars, wireless VR gaming, remote control robots, and many other applications for the technology that will doubtless emerge, but it’s going to take time for 5G to offer tangible benefits for most people.

 As if to emphasize this point, Apple is reportedly not going to release a 5G-capable iPhone until 2020.
 We have already seen several 5G Android phones released this year, and there are more on the way, but unless you’re lucky enough to live in an area that gets early 5G coverage, they aren’t going to make much difference to your everyday life.
-The rollout of 5G networks is gaining speed, but Verizon, AT&T, T-Mobile, and Sprint are still only offering 5G in a handful of cities, and in relatively localized areas, the list is growing longer by the day and the network coverage is expanding quite quickly.
+The rollout of 5G networks is gaining speed.
+While Verizon, AT&T, T-Mobile, and Sprint are currently only offering 5G in a handful of cities, and in relatively localized areas, the list is growing longer by the day and the network coverage is expanding quite quickly.

 Ultimately, 5G networks will complement 4G and LTE coverage and they will work together to ensure that we get a fast connection wherever we happen to be.